-- Get clear 3/4″ tape – like transparent tape or Scotch-brand MultiTask tape…not packing tape, Invisible Tape, Magic Tape, or Satin Tape.
+- Get clear 3/4″ tape – store-brand Walgreen’s or Walmart transparent tape…not packing tape, Invisible Tape, Magic Tape, or Satin Tape.

 - Take a 3″ piece of tape.
 Hold the tape by the thumb and first finger of one hand.
 Press the middle of the tape to the surface you want to test.
 As long as there isn’t too much debris on the tape, touch several more spots on the same surface.
 Light from the microscope has to be able to penetrate through the debris, or all I will see under the microscope is a dark blob on the tape.

 - Fold one end of the tape back 1/4″ to make a small tab.

 - Place the tape sticky-side down onto a piece of plastic, such as a zip-lock bag – flat-out, like you were putting a band-aid on the bag.
 Do not fold the tape back on itself or make a loop of the tape.
 Do not use a baggie because sometimes the tape won’t separate from the thin plastic.

 - If there are multiple tapes, line them up one after the other on the bag.
 Number them and provide a key to their locations on a separate paper.

 - Put the bag and paper in an envelope and send regular mail to EnviroHealth, 1009 Hemlock Circle, Manheim, PA 17545.
 If sending overnight, please do not require a signature.